Budgeting at University 2026/27

 Share taxis and split the fare

-Entertainment & social life
+Entertainment and social life

 Use TOTUM, UNiDAYS and Student Beans